f4tq/ethos-systemd/Draining.md

 # Skopos
-Skopos constitutes the orderly draining and rebooting of CoreOS worker nodes with the goal of no disruption to the Mesos created *docker* container instances running on them & balanced (meaning at least 2 instances) running on *different* nodes within the balancer space.
+Skopos constitutes the orderly draining and rebooting of CoreOS worker nodes with the goal of no disruption to the Mesos created *docker* instances running on them.
+To be effective, the app instances must balanced such that at least 2 instances are running on *different* nodes within the balancer space.

-It is highly recommended that `[[ hostname UNIQUE ]]` marathon constraint with instance count of at least 2 be used for effective use of this PR.
+> The marathon constraint  `[[ hostname UNIQUE ]]`, with instance count of at least 2, should be used for effective use of this PR.

 As docker provides a means to create user defined networks that can be wholey isolated, this project specifically targets docker instances running with *bridged* and *host* networks - as defined by docker.